School Nutrition » School Nutrition Home

 USDA Non-Discrimination Statement

-Program information may be made available in languages other than English.
-Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
+Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or USDA's TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
+Additionally, program information may be made available in languages other than English.

-This institution is an equal opportunity provider.
+USDA is an equal opportunity provider, employer, and lender.